-2. If the NEF determines that there is currently no common EAS IP address and/or common DNAI available for this set of UEs identified by Traffic Correlation ID, it selects a common DNAI and/or common EAS using the list of DNAI(s) and EAS IP address(es) received in step 1.
+2. If the NEF determines that there is currently no common EAS IP address and/or common DNAI available for the set of UEs identified by Traffic Correlation ID, it selects a common DNAI and/or common EAS using the list of DNAI(s) and/or EAS IP address received in step 1.
 Then the NEF updates traffic influence data with the 5GC determined common EAS/DNAI for the set of UEs.

-The updated traffic influence data triggers notifications to PCF(s) that in turn trigger associated PCC rule updates to the concerned SMF(s), if any, with PDU Session(s) associated with the traffic correlation ID.
+The update of traffic influence data triggers notifications to PCF(s) that in turn trigger associated PCC rule updates to the SMF(s), if any, with PDU Session(s) associated with the traffic correlation ID.

-The NEF maintains list of SMFs serving the set of UEs and the associated data received in step 1.
+The NEF maintains a list of SMFs serving the set of UEs and the associated data received in step 1.

 3. NEF responds by acknowledging to the SMF.

-4. The update in UDR triggers notification to the PCFs that have subscribed for notification.
-The PCF(s) sends PCC rule(s) with common EAS, Common DNAI and Traffic correlation ID, as part of traffic influence data to the SMF(s) having the PDU Session(s) associated with the Traffic Correlation ID.
+4. The update in UDR triggers notification to the PCF(s) that have subscribed for notification.
+The PCF(s) sends PCC rule(s) with common EAS and/orCommon DNAI and Traffic correlation ID, as part of traffic influence data to the SMF(s) with PDU Session(s) associated with the Traffic Correlation ID.

-SMF(s) may select other candidate DNAI(s) for the PDU session(s) or a new EAS IP address via the EASDF procedure e.g. due to UE(s) mobility.
+SMF(s) may select other candidate DNAI(s) for the PDU session(s) or a candidate new EAS IP address via the EASDF procedure e.g. due to UE(s) mobility.
 In this case, the SMF notifies to the NEF as in the above step 1, with the list of candidate DNAI(s) and/or EAS IP address.
 This may trigger NEF to re-select common DNAI or common EAS.
-NEF determines common EAS and/or common DNAI based on received EAS IP, list of candidate DNAI(s), number of PDU sessions SMF(s) is serving for the set of UEs.
+NEF determines common EAS and/or common DNAI based on received EAS IP, list of candidate DNAI(s), number of PDU sessions SMF(s) serving for the set of UEs.

 If another DNAI/EAS IP address is selected by the NEF, it updates the common DNAI or common EAS in the UDR in the Traffic Influence data.